SindicatoSource/dropwizard-spring/README.md

 ### Gradle Setup

-1. Add below both repos in your _build.gradle_ file
+1. Add the following both repos in your _build.gradle_ file
 ```
 repositories {
     maven {